evertheoptimist/evertheoptimist.github.io/articles/running-a-marathon.md

 # Running a Marathon

+*Thursday, February 24, 2011*

-Posted on College Confidential 2/24/11
+Posted on College Confidential

 I go to an online forum set up for women with the same type of cancer I have.
 I am mostly there to gather information, learn from other women’s experience, and when I can provide my input, I do.
 (I am a newbie, so I don’t have a lot to contribute yet).